twixson/nnadic/README.md

 The goal of nnadic (**N**eural **N**etwork for **A**symptotic
 **D**ependence/**I**ndependence **C**lassification) is to classify
 bivariate data sets as either asymptotically dependent or independent using a trained convolutional neural network.
-The tool *will be* set up to automatically:
+The tool is set up to automatically:
 - transform the marginal distribution
 - take the top 5% of the data (using the $l_\infty$-norm)